 R0 9-10, Brussels, Belgium (2014-2016)

-However there was the dreaded extension of the ring road on the Flemish side, north of the wood.
+Late 2010, the Flemish government abandoned the extension of the ring road on the Flemish side, north of the wood.
 A project which would, if laid out as planned, absorb 5 hectares of the Laarbeek wood (ie. almost 20 percent of its current area) and therefore impair the wood's integrity.
-Ultimately, I viewed the wood as a small natural enclave.

 The project's name derive from the exits number 9 and 10 on the ring road (R0) where the Laarbeek is located.